Convent and Church of Saint Antony

 The Convent and Church of Saint Antony (Convento e Igreja de Santo António) is a former Franciscan church and convent in Cachoeira, Bahia, Brazil.
 Construction on the church was likely completed in 1658.
-The church is dedicated to Saint Anthony of Padua and is constructed in the Baroque style with a Rococo frontispiece.
-The convent and church fell into ruin by the end of the 19th century; Archbishop Jerônimo Thomé da Silva allowed a commission to demolish and sell the contents of the 1915; it lacked the funds to demolish the church, but sold its contents to José Mariano Filho in 1916.
+The church is dedicated to Saint Anthony of Padua and constructed in the Baroque style with a Rococo frontispiece.
+The convent and church fell into ruin by the end of the 19th century; Archbishop Jerônimo Thomé da Silva allowed a commission to demolish and sell the contents in 1915; it lacked the funds to demolish the church, but sold its contents to José Mariano Filho in 1916.
 The monumental façade of the church served as a model for Baroque churches across the Northeast Region of Brazil; it and its intricate garden remain on the site.
 The church and convent were listed as a historic structure by National Institute of Historic and Artistic Heritage (IPHAN) in 1941.